Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin

 \subsubsection{Early stopping}

-Instead of setting fixed training epochs, the training in this study can be terminated according to the validation loss.
-If the loss on the validation set cannot decrease for several consecutive epochs, we will stop the training process early and save the model with the lowest validation loss, which prevent the model from further overfitting.
-The early stopping patience is $20$ (epochs) in both models.
+Rather than using a fixed number of training epochs, this study employs a dynamic approach where the training process can be terminated based on the validation loss.
+If the validation loss shows no improvement over several consecutive epochs, the training is halted prematurely.
+The model with the lowest validation loss is then saved, effectively preventing further overfitting.
+The early stopping patience for both models is set as $20$ (epochs).

 The parameters in training are summarized in Table \ref{tab0}.
-The loss curves of the models are shown in Fig.\ref{losss} and Fig.\ref{lossg} respectively.
+The loss curves of the models are shown in Fig. \ref{losss} and Fig. \ref{lossg} respectively.
 The abscissa represents the epoch number while the ordinate represents the loss value of the model defined in \eqref{loss}.
-As depicted in the figures, the loss value of 5GC-Seq2Seq declines steadily throughout the training, while the loss value of 5GC-former declines with several fluctuations because of the more complex structure, and both of them decrease to a point of stability in the last ten epochs.
+As depicted in the figures, the loss value of 5GC-Seq2Seq declines steadily throughout the training, while the loss value of 5GC-former declines with several fluctuations because of the more complex structure, and both of them reach convergence in the later stages of training.
 Due to the parallel training, the training time of 5GC-former is 1/12 of that of 5G-Seq2Seq on the same signaling data.